-It's the time of year when it's best to shake up the routine, ride somewhere different and explore your local area.
+If you find you've got some extra time on your hands, check out the top routes as suggested by our collective!
+It's a great opportunity to shake up the routine, ride somewhere different and explore your local area.
 Whether you're looking to build up mileage or just stay motivated, these routes are all great choices.
-Download a route, grab some mates and go explore!
+Download a route and go explore!

 A Bit About Home Roads

 If you didn't know already, Home Roads is a podcast by broadcaster, journalist and self-confessed cycling geek Matt Barbet.
 Matt goes on a local loop with some of the most interesting people in cycling, on the roads they call home.

 From Nicholas Roche to Lizzie Deignan to Chris Froome, with a whole host of cyclists in between, the podcast generates stories that can only emerge when riding from their own front door.

 Departing from Huck's Coffee, a local hotspot in Walthamstow, for a fine brew along with many other lycra-clad roadies, this no-stop loop takes in some of the finest lanes in Essex.

 Heading out towards Epping forest, you’ll get the busy roads out the way first.
 Hitting the high beach climb into the woods first (If you are feeling brave vito this for Mott street, a 1 mile climb with two 15% ramps).

 Once out of the woods you’ll hop over the M25 and hit the lovely Banks lane bumps which is swiftly followed by Tawney common aka little Flanders where you will take in views of some of the local cattle, tractors and mud!

 The last of the bangers, Mill Lane a single track spiral road with arching trees - aka one for the gram!
 This ride is not one to be missed!